 The terms “data security” and “data privacy” are often used interchangeably; however, there are key differences between security and privacy.
 Data privacy refers to the use, sharing, and/or selling of customer data by businesses.
 Data security refers to protections put in place to prevent access to sensitive information by unauthorized users.

-Data security breaches are a serious problem for both consumers and businesses.
-Currently, credit unions are subject to strong data security standards established by Congress and federal regulators.
-Unfortunately, merchants and retailers are not subject to the same federal requirements and many of them follow their own data security standards.
-However, high profile breaches at numerous retailers proves that much more needs to be done to protect consumers' financial data.
+Data Security: Data security breaches are a serious problem for both consumers and businesses.
+Currently, credit unions are subject to strong data security standards; however, merchants and retailers are not, and many follow their own data security standards.
+Recent high-profile breaches affecting retailers proves that much more needs to be done to protect consumers' financial data.

 NAFCU's work on data security and cybersecurity is ongoing and our team is committed to ensuring credit unions have the resources they need to address the cybersecurity environment financial institutions face.